mikavilpas/blink-ripgrep.nvim/README.md

 If you prefer to start the search manually, you can use a keymap to invoke the search.
 The example configuration includes a keymap that invokes the search when pressing `Ctrl+g`.

+## Highlight groups

+The plugin uses the following highlight groups to style the results:

+- `BlinkCmpKindRipgrepRipgrep` - the color of the icon used for ripgrep results
+- `BlinkCmpKindRipgrepGit` - the color of the icon used for git grep results